yash9111/questdb.io/docs/reference/sql/join.md

 WHERE a.id = b.id;
 ```

-The type of join as well as the column will be inferred from the `WHERE` clause,
+The type of join as well as the column are inferred from the `WHERE` clause, and
-and may be either an `INNER` or `CROSS` join.
-For the example above, the
+may be either an `INNER` or `CROSS` join.
+For the example above, the equivalent
-equivalent explicit statement would be:
+explicit statement would be:

 ```questdb-sql
 SELECT *